philipbolle/saas-factory/SF_COMMAND/02_MISSION_LOG.md

 **OUTCOME:** SUCCESS
 **AAR:**
 Initialized project structure, installed dependencies, resolved multiple configuration conflicts for the build and test runners, and eliminated all security vulnerabilities.
 The system successfully passed all checks in the `Pre-Mission Readiness Protocol` and is now doctrinally compliant and ready for Campaign 1.

+**MISSION:** FP-01: Implement Core Backend Abstraction Layer **OUTCOME:** SUCCESS
+**AAR:**
+Successfully designed and implemented a modular backend abstraction layer for Firebase services (Authentication and Firestore), isolating application logic from direct SDK dependencies as per the 'Principle of Pragmatic Abstraction'.
+Addressed an Operator-identified strategic inconsistency by provisioning a new, dedicated Firebase project (`saas-factory`) to ensure a clean foundation, rectifying a potential violation of the "Operational Reset" intent.
+All necessary configuration keys have been integrated by the Operator.
+The system is ready for the next phase.